 Then decide what areas of your language skill set you want to strengthen.
 Is it vocabulary?
 Writing?
 Listening?
 Based on this, you can find appropriate Facebook content to match your goals.

 2. Select and add appropriate content to your News Feed

-We have a list of nine Facebook Pages you can browse through to get started.
+We have a list of eight Facebook Pages you can browse through to get started.
 Facebook will also recommend similar Pages to you once you start browsing.
 Like any and all Pages that strike you as useful to add them to your News Feed.

 You can also change your settings to see updates from these Pages first and have them show up at the top of your News Feed.